fsharp/fsharp.github.io/_posts/2018-11-19-open-core-engineering-group-meeting.md

 Questions could be posted during the meeting with prefix "QUESTION:" and as it was an open session also comments could be added with the "COMMENT:" prefix.

-The discussion started with a reference to the [google-document](https://docs.google.com/document/d/1wAAR0v1dglXXQThqaMN_iNHi5xSH1boAlP3q-_4kSWI/edit?usp=sharing) to explain the reason why the discussion is happening.
+The discussion started with a reference to the [google-document](https://docs.google.com/document/d/1wAAR0v1dglXXQThqaMN_iNHi5xSH1boAlP3q-_4kSWI/edit?usp=sharing) written by Victor P. R. Müller to explain the reason why the discussion is happening.
 Afterwards Don Syme stated the goals for the meeting being to come up with a list of actionable improvements that the community can make to ease development in the core F# repositories and document those in the github repository Microsoft/visualfsharp or elsewhere.

 The particular proposed solutions / taks named Proposed Core Engineering Task (PCET) can be found at the end of the document.